JKasaba/powerspectrum/README.md

-Any questions about maintainaibity please reach out to kasaba@usc.edu or james@kasaba.org if that address is expired
+Any questions about maintainability please reach out to kasaba@usc.edu or james@kasaba.org if that address is expired

 This webapp uses classy to generate a TT power spectrum based on cosmological parameters